 Ethical Features: Non-toxic, vegan and cruelty-free, palm oil-free, sustainable packaging

-If you are looking for something a little different from the usual, then this is a mascara product that delivers just that.
-You don’t have to worry about clumpy or smudged eyelashes, as this 3 in 1 mascara formula comes specially formulated with organic ingredients like Aloe vera.
+If you are looking for something a little different from the usual, this mascara product delivers just that.
+You don’t have to worry about clumpy or smudged eyelashes, as this 3 in 1 mascara formula is formulated with organic ingredients like Aloe vera.

-This mascara might take some time to apply, as you will need to mix the powder formula and lash serum.
-The brand recommends that you prim your lashes using just the serum, then mix the serum with the powder to form a paste.
+Applying this mascara might take some time, as you must mix the powder formula and lash serum.
+The brand recommends priming your lashes using just the serum and then mixing the serum with the powder to form a paste.
 You can also use this as an eyeliner and brow filler.

 The powder and serum come free of parabens, alcohol, silicones, and heavy metals, making them safe for sensitive eyes.
 The brand can send you a bamboo wand and reusable silicone mixing on demand.